LUNG YEUK TAU HERITAGE TRAIL (1.8km)

 TRAIL GUIDE BOOKLET

-A free booklet published by the Leisure and Cultural Services Department Antiquities and Monuments Office with a trail map and description and history of the buildings and monuments is usually available from Hong Kong Heritage Discovery Centre (closed Thursdays) in Kowloon Park, at the Hong Kong Planning and Infrastructure Exhibition Gallery at 2 Murray Road, Central (closed Tuesdays) and also on the trail at Tang Chung Ling Ancestral Hall (closed Tuesdays).
+A free booklet published by the Leisure and Cultural Services Department Antiquities and Monuments Office with a trail map and description and history of the buildings and monuments is usually available from Hong Kong Heritage Discovery Centre (closed Thursdays) in Kowloon Park and on the trail at Tang Chung Ling Ancestral Hall (closed Tuesdays).
 Visitors may find it useful obtain a copy of this booklet before starting the trail.

 MONUMENTS AND BUILDINGS ALONG THE TRAIL (starting from Lok Tung Street at Tsung Kyam Church on 54K green minibus route - see "Getting There and Back" below);